Capital city: Castries

 The island nation has been able to attract foreign business and investment, especially in its offshore banking and tourism industries, attracted by a well-developed legal and commercial infrastructure, an educated workforce, improved roads, an upgraded communications system, port facilities, and a business-friendly entrepreneurial climate.
 The manufacturing sector is the most diverse in the Eastern Caribbean area.
 Crops such as bananas, cocoa, coconuts, avocados and mangos are grown for export.

 Tourism is vital to Saint Lucia’s economy, accounting for 65% of GDP, and is the main source of jobs, income and foreign exchange earnings.
 The popular tourist season tends to be January to April during the dry season.
-The island was attracting over 900,000 visitors annually, most of which were stopping off as part of a cruise.
-However, statistics released by the Caribbean Tourism Organisation (CTO) showed that Saint Lucia recorded an all-time record with 1,105,541 inbound tourist arrivals in 2017.
-This represented an impressive 11% increase over the previous year and was the highest percentage growth amongst all CTO members.
+The island was attracting over 900,000 visitors annually, most of whom were stopping off as part of a cruise.

 Citizenship by Investment